-12 credits of K810 private composition lessons (3 credits of K554 Advanced Orchestral Arranging for Graduate Students may be substituted for 3 credits

-- of K810 at the recommendation of the composition faculty); - the public performance on student composition recitals of at least three compositions written while enrolled in K810, to be graded as Pass/Fail by a committee of at least three composition faculty in attendance; and - a minor field examination in two parts: the composition of a vocal work to an assigned text within a 24-hour period, and the composition of a short movement for chamber ensemble within a seven-day period.
+- 12 credits of K810 private composition lessons (2 credits of K551 Advanced Orchestration may be substituted for 2 credits of K810 at the recommendation of the composition faculty); - the public performance on student composition recitals of at least three compositions written while enrolled in K810, to be graded as Pass/Fail by a committee of at least three composition faculty in attendance; and - a minor field examination in two parts: the composition of a vocal work to an assigned text within a 24-hour period, and the composition of a short movement for chamber ensemble within a seven-day period.
 Both compositions will be graded Pass/Fail by a committee of at least three composition faculty members.